asobti/kube-monkey/README.md

 ## Deploying

+First deploy the expected `kube-monkey-config-map` configmap in the `kube-system` namespace.
+Make sure to define the keyname as `config.toml`

+For example `kubectl create configmap km-config --from-file=config.toml=km-config.toml`

 Run kube-monkey as a Deployment within the Kubernetes cluster, in a namespace that has permissions to kill Pods in other namespaces (eg. `kube-system`).

 See dir [`examples/`](https://github.com/asobti/kube-monkey/tree/master/examples) for example Kubernetes yaml files.